Loading...

 The maximum savings from the yellow book is only 2,000 baht per year.
 Considering the complexity of the process (you need a long-term visa, the presence of Thai witnesses and time to go to the municipality), many owners prefer to simply pay the 0.02% rate without completing unnecessary paperwork.

-Main rule:in order not to pay 0.3%, promptly notify the tax authorities that your apartment is your home, and not a business asset.
+Main rule: To avoid paying 0.3%, promptly notify the tax authorities that your apartment is your home and not a business asset.

 0 Comments